simonmichael/shelltestrunner/README.md

  Run with `-- --help` to see some extra options affecting test-framework, which underlies shelltestrunner.
-These options let you run tests selectively, or in parallel for a nice speed boost.
-Here we allow up to 8 tests to run at once, but only the ones with "args" in their name:
+These options let you run tests selectively, or with a timeout, or in parallel for a nice speed boost.
+ Here we allow up to 8 tests to run at once, but only the ones with "args" in their name, and allowing no more than one second for each:

-    shelltestrunner$ shelltest tests -- -j8 -targs
+    shelltestrunner$ shelltest tests -- -j8 -targs -o1
     :tests/args.test:1: [OK]
     :tests/args.test:2: [OK]